-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 The Petzl Elia has an ABS shell and an expanded polystyrene (EPS) liner.
 It comes in one size only, (50-58 cm), and three colors, white, green and a "red" which is on the pink side.
-This helmet comes with a cutout tightening system to accommodate a ponytail that is tied at the nape of your neck.
+This helmet comes with a cutout tightening system to accommodate a ponytail tied at the nape of your neck.

-The main way that this helmet is so comfortable is the OMEGA ponytail system.
-How many long haired women have been climbing with a helmet, only to have to uncomfortably squish their ponytail under the back?
+The first way that this helmet is so comfortable is the OMEGA ponytail system.
+How many long-haired women have been climbing with a helmet, only to have to squish their ponytail under the back uncomfortably?
 It's hard to wear it all day when it feels that awkward.
 Pigtails are one solution, but sometimes those get in the way too, and there is no way you can leave long hair flowing over your shoulders while climbing a long route.
 (Heaven forbid it gets snagged in your belay device!)
 The Elia solves this problem by taking the band that goes around the back of the head and molding it in an upward curve so that there is a perfect slot for a ponytail.
 This band adjusts in two ways: up and down so you can pick the appropriate height on your head, and width-wise so you can fit the circumference of your head.
 These adjustments make it so the helmet fits snugly and comfortably on your head, and still leaves room for your long hair, should you have it.

-The tensioning system on this helmet takes some getting used to, and it wasn't the easiest or most intuitive system.
+The tensioning system on this helmet takes some getting used to, and it isn't the easiest or most intuitive system.
 It's also only available in one size, so those who fall outside of the range (50-58 cm) maybe have trouble getting a good fit.